In Search of Deep Beauty: Neuroaesthetics & Wholeness in Design

 When we feel connected to the place where we dwell a profound cognitive transformation takes place, which the medical and psychological literature describe as Self-Transcendent Experiences (STEs).
 These experiences of emphatic integration reveal that we’re extraordinarily attuned to an implicit resonance between place and self.

 We seek to explore the origins of deep beauty and how it can be cultivated by the skilled design professional to communicate that experience to others through his, her or their work.
 In the presence of deep beauty, health and wellbeing is but one of its many sweet and rewarding fruits.
-While the latest tools in eye tracking and imaging technology give architects and designers a closer look at how conscious awareness of place emerges, less has been uncovered o the creative process that shapes environments or artistic works steeped in deep beauty.
+While the latest tools in eye tracking and imaging technology give architects and designers a closer look at how conscious awareness of place emerges, less has been uncovered of the creative process that shapes environments or artistic works steeped in deep beauty.

 We know little about the cognitive methodology master craftsmen employed to erect memorable places or create transformational artwork.
 We propose that the search for meaningful and life-affirming design, which lies at the core of lasting physical and spiritual health, is found in the phenomenology of deep beauty.
 In this five-part series, we explore the roots of deep beauty and the implications for the design professional: